ktorch/ktorch/docs/devices.rst

    q)cudadevices()
    `cuda`cuda:0`cuda:1

-.. index:: to; tensor, module
+.. index:: to; tensor and module

 Moving to device
 ^^^^^^^^^^^^^^^^